pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

     - **Private Service Connect Endpoint Name**: enter a unique name for the private endpoint that will be created.
 2. After entering the information, click **Generate Command**.
 3. Copy the command.
-4. Go to [Google Cloud Shell](https://console.cloud.google.com/home/dashboard) to execute the command.
+4. Go to [Google Cloud Shell](https://console.cloud.google.com/home/dashboard) to execute the command to create an endpoint.

 ### Step 3.
 Accept endpoint access